BMorganDev/my-python-beginnings/README.md

 ## Future Improvements
 - Add the ability to do multiple calculations in a row
 - Add error handling for invalid inputs

+# Day 3: Guess the Number Game

+A Python program where the computer picks a random number and the user tries to guess it.

+## Features
+- Random number generation
+- Provides hints if the guess is too high or too low
+- Counts attempts

+## Technologies Used
+- Python 3

+## How to Run
+1. Copy the code into a Python environment
+2. Run the file and follow the prompts

+## Future Improvements
+- Add multiple difficulty levels
+- Let the user play again without restarting